 Your followers will receive your posts, articles, and shares in their LinkedIn homepage feed.
 Members don’t have to be connected to you to follow you and receive these updates.

-You’ll only be able to follow if the person has either published articles on LinkedIn’s blogging platform or changed their privacy settings to enable updates to be publically follow-able.
+You’ll only be able to follow if the person has changed their privacy settings to enable updates to be publicly follow-able.

 Follow Influencers & Media

-A sure fire way to follow someone’s public updates on LinkedIn is to go to their profile and click on the down arrow next to the CONNECT button and select the FOLLOW option (if the user has made this available).
+An easy way to follow someone’s public updates on LinkedIn is to visit their profile and click the “+Follow” button, or click the “More” button and choose “Follow”—if they’ve enabled this option.

-LinkedIn’s Help Center post Managing Who Can Follow Your Updates explains how:
+LinkedIn’s Help Center post Follow and Connect explains how:

 - Select Settings & Privacy from the dropdown.